fatmake/art/README.md

 # Art Gallery

-An art gallery app where the user can view many artists and thier artworks,The admin can edit,delete and add artists or artworks
+An art gallery website where the user can view many artists and their artworks,The admin can edit, delete and add artists or artworks.

 # Used Environments